nodu/hype/README.md

 * map zoom lvl on mobile?
 * auto map markers on accordion click
 * add watch for checkboxes
+* Change class to icon-chevron-up on click "angular on click change class"

 Issues
 * Alert's don't stack vertically and seem to pause the timeout of the previous alert.